mianmiantea2019/Feeds-Streaming-System/README.md

 - Browse and view a feed of content items.
 - Search for specific content items using text-based search.
-- Mark content items as favorites for quick access.
 - Real-time updates for new content using WebSocket communication.

 ## Technologies Used